arushree16/Skin-Analysis-Based-Product-Recommendation-System/README.md

-Here’s an updated version of the README that reflects your file structure and situation:

----

 # Skin Analysis System

 A deep learning-based project designed to analyze skin type, acne levels, and skin tone from images and provide personalized skincare recommendations.